bguanzon/improved-bassoon/README.md

 # improved-bassoon
-Sample repo for the Getting Git Workshop
+This is a demo repository I created during the [Getting Git online workshop](https://gettinggitonline.com)